Collective flow of fermionic impurities immersed in a Bose-Einstein Condensate

 We characterize the low-energy radial excitations of the mixture at varying interspecies interaction strengths.
 Modulating the radial trapping potential depth at frequency $\omega$ for 10 cycles, we measure the \textit{in situ} width of the clouds (see Fig.~\ref{fig:schematic}a.)
-The number of cycles $N$ allows for spectral resolution ${\sim}\,\omega/N$ while the probe time is kept short compared to the mixture's lifetime.
+The number of cycles $N$ allows for spectral resolution ${\sim}\,\omega/N$ while the probe time is kept short compared to the mixture's lifetime, limited by three-body loss.
 When the modulation excites a resonant mode of either species, the cloud's width expands radially.
 Fig.~\ref{fig:schematic}b-c depicts the bosonic and fermionic spectrograms for a decoupled mixture at $a_{\rm BF}{=}\,0$.
-A fermionic resonance is excited at $2\,\omega_y^{\text{F}}$, and two resonances of the BEC are apparent at $\sqrt{2}\omega_\perp^{\text{B}}$ and $2\omega_\perp^{\text{B}}$.
-Here, $\omega_y^{\text{F}}$ is the fermions' radial trapping frequency, and $\omega^\mathrm{B}_\perp\,{=}\,(\omega^\mathrm{B}_x\omega^\mathrm{B}_y)^{1/2}$ is the bosons' geometric mean radial trapping frequency, with the two frequencies related by $\omega_y^{\text{F}}=1.16\,\omega_\perp^{\text{B}}$ ~\cite{Supplement}.
-The spin-polarized fermions are a collisionless gas~\cite{DeMarco1999}, which in a purely harmonic trap has its lowest parametric resonance for motion along the y-axis at $2\omega_y^{\text{F}}$.
+Two resonances are observed in the BEC at $\sqrt{2}\omega_\perp^{\text{B}}$ and $2\omega_\perp^{\text{B}}$, while only one fermionic resonance is excited at $2\,\omega_y^{\text{F}}$.
+Here, $\omega^\mathrm{B}_\perp\,{=}\,(\omega^\mathrm{B}_x\omega^\mathrm{B}_y)^{1/2}$ is the bosons' geometric mean radial trapping frequency, and $\omega_y^{\text{F}}$ is the fermions' trap frequency along the transverse $y$ direction, with the two frequencies related by $\omega_y^{\text{F}}=1.16\,\omega_\perp^{\text{B}}$ ~\cite{Supplement}.
 The BEC obeys superfluid hydrodynamics, which couples the two collisionless radial modes, giving rise to a quadrupole (out of phase) and a breathing (in phase) resonance at $\sqrt{2}\omega_\perp^{\text{B}}$ and $2\omega_\perp^{\text{B}}$, respectively~\cite{Stringari1996,Pethick2008}.
 Across all frequencies, the bosonic spectral response is well captured using a hydrodynamic scaling ansatz~\cite{Castin1996,Supplement} (see red shaded area in Fig.~\ref{fig:schematic}c):